Alcala, Pangasinan: History

 On April 1, 1873, the settlers established a community.
 They submitted a petition calling for the cessation of Dangla into a separate township, but it took more than two years for the Spanish Authorities to take notice of the settlers' demands.

-Finally, on September 20, 1875, Royal Decree No. 682 was issued to officially establish the Municipality of Alcala, the name of the town in Spain from where the then Governor of Pangasinan hailed.
+Finally, on September 20, 1875, Royal Decree No. 682 was issued to officially establish the Municipality of Alcala.

 During the outbreak of the Philippine–American War, the place was the site of the field headquarters of General Malone of the United States Army.

 When the Filipinos and Americans were fighting against the Japanese during World War II, the place was the site for the American Field Headquarters under the command of General Johnathan Wainwright.
 It was here that the first Guerrilla Combat Training School was established.
 The same school produced an Infantry Battalion composed mostly of Alcaleneans who played an important role in defending the whole of Northern Luzon from Japanese forces.

+The municipality of Santo Tomas was established out of Alcala on October 31, 1906.

 Geography

-The Municipality of Alcala has a total land area of 5,508 hectares.

-Alcala is situated 47.07 km from the provincial capital Lingayen, and 183.46 km from the country's capital city of Manila.
+Alcala has a total land area of 5,508 ha.
+It is situated 47.07 km from the provincial capital Lingayen, and 183.46 km from the country's capital city of Manila.